The Ripple Effect

 For example, if the first operation on the Seiki Work Queue isn’t started when planned, the Seiki Scheduler will reflect this in real-time.
 The latter works to finite capacity, so an overrunning job will automatically be pushed back within the defined scheduling rules.
 This is the functional factor.
 In terms of performance, the ability to visualise the consequences of changes or delays to your entire production schedule is infinitely more valuable and much harder to appreciate if attempting to assess manually.

-As a dynamic solution, the Seiki Scheduler will update all the jobs across all resources on the graphical planning board, so you can see the impact.
+As a dynamic solution, the Seiki Scheduler will update all the jobs across all resources on the graphical planning board using built-in planning and scheduling rules, so you can run scenarios and see the impact.
 Another level of detail is added with a colour coded view of the deviation from planned delivery dates for all production orders.
 This gives you a quantifiable assessment of the impact on your overall performance and allows you to take corrective measures to minimise the effects.

 Fundamentally what we’re talking about is having the ability to visualise and manage all those events and interdependencies that have the power to impact your productivity performance.
 It may just help you make all those green lights!